-Here is a unique, free, and beautiful sensory writing tray filler to try this winter!
-Children will love cutting and tearing the pine needles for this activity!
+Here is a unique, free, and beautiful sensory writing tray filler to try!
+Children will love cutting and tearing the pine needles for this activity.
 Once its ready, children can practice writing letters, words, and other prewriting strokes in the fragrant pine needles.
 This is the perfect way to work on fine motor skills this holiday season!

-There are so many advantages of using a sensory writing tray!
-Children get to use multiple senses while learning and playing which means you can suit any child’s learning style!
+There are so many advantages to using a sensory writing tray!
+Children get to use multiple senses while learning and playing which means you can suit any child’s learning style.
 Children love smelling the pine, moving their fingers in the tray and touching the needles.
 I promise, they aren’t sharp and my boys didn’t complain about how they feel.